 By Teresa Dec & Stephen Ashley

-At the Disney Parks, and throughout the Disney World property, there’s something for everyone and enough activities to fill several vacations.
+At the Disney Parks, and throughout the Disney World property, there’s something for everyone.
+There are enough activities to fill many vacations.
 Some people like to wing their vacations, and go without planning.
 Disney World is different.
 To get the most out of your trip and to be sure you get to try the things that you’re most interested in, we strongly suggest that you plan the activities for each day as far in advance as possible.

 Keep in mind that many people enjoy planning their Disney trips.
 It’s part of the fun that starts before your trip even begins!

 Before you start planning your daily schedule, if you haven’t yet, you may want to read these articles:

 - Decide on the length of your Disney world vacation